Canvas Course Setup

 🔗 Link to The Accessibility Toolkit course

-Once you have developed your course content in the Module Development Area (MDA), you will need to import this content into the new AY2020/21 live course that will have active student enrolments.
+Once you have developed your course content in the Module Development Area (MDA), you will need to import this content into the new Academic Module that has active student enrolments, ahead of the new semester.

 An important step before you publish is to check your course against the Go Live Checklist.
 The Checklist outlines 10 steps that are recommended in preparation for publishing your course before the start of each term.
 Note that there are a few additional items covered in the Checklist, (such as Assignment Groups & Weighting and Setting your Gradebook/Course Policies).
 You can follow the steps in the checklist which link to more detailed guidance should you need it.